SAP Post Merger Integration – Carve-in.

 Post-merger scenarios for the IT systems are often defined by the contractual agreements between seller and buyer long before the actual operational implementation.
 As a rule, company transactions are therefore not completed when the purchaser takes control of running SAP/ERP system landscapes.
 After the transition, IT that functions quickly and securely is responsible for ensuring that the synergies planned as a result of the acquisition can be realized in a timely manner.

-The challenge here is that the seller’s and buyer’s IT system architectures usually differ significantly.
-This is compounded by discrepancies in how the content of core processes in the SAP systems are structured.
-This also applies to differences in connected non-SAP systems and in the organizational responsibility of operating the systems.
+The challenge is that the initial IT system architectures of buyers and sellers usually differ significantly.
+In addition, there are the differences in the content design of core processes in SAP, connected environment systems and the organizational responsibility for the operation of the systems.

 1 + 1 = 1

 SAP harmonization and integration.
 From one source.